• Skip to primary navigation

 • 2 teaspoons vanilla extract

-• ½ cup buttermilk (or sub milk)
+• ½ cup buttermilk or sub whole milk

-• 2 baskets fresh strawberries for decoration on top of cake
+• 2 baskets fresh strawberries for decoration

 US Customary - Metric